fluxcd/flagger/docs/gitbook/install/flagger-install-on-kubernetes.md

 --set metricsServer=http://prometheus:9090
 ```

+Note that Flagger depends on Istio telemetry and Prometheus, if you're installing Istio with istioctl
+then you should be using the [default profile](https://istio.io/docs/setup/additional-setup/config-profiles/).

-For Istio multi-cluster shared control plane you can install Flagger on each remote cluster and set the Istio control plane host cluster kubeconfig:
+For Istio multi-cluster shared control plane you can install Flagger
+on each remote cluster and set the Istio control plane host cluster kubeconfig:

 ```bash
 helm upgrade -i flagger flagger/flagger \